 Additional notes and requirements pertaining to B.M.
 Composition majors

-Please note that initial admission to the School of Music as a Composition major does not automatically admit the student formally to the B.M. degree program in Composition.
+Please note that initial admission to the Departments of Music as a Composition major does not automatically admit the student formally to the B.M. degree program in Composition.
 Typically, at the end of the first two years of study, Composition majors apply for formal admission to the B.M. degree program.
 This formal admission process is started by the student notifying the composition teacher of their intent to apply for formal admission, who in turn informs the chair of the composition division.
 At the final Composition jury in the relevant semester, the submitted portfolio of work (representing the student's work in all prior semesters at Catholic University) is evaluated for formal admission to the B.M. degree program.
 The Composition faculty, during this jury, reviews the submitted work as well as the student's overall academic progress to determine whether or not these factors warrant formal admittance to the degree program.

 As an additional condition of formal admission to (and remaining in the program after formal admission), grades of B- or higher are required of B.M.
 Composition Majors in all required courses offered by the Division of Composition and Theory.
 If the student does not obtain a B- or higher in any of the required courses offered by the Division of Composition and Theory, she/he will be required to repeat the course until the requisite grade is attained.